-You’ve probably seen plenty of ads for Heineken’s zero alcohol beer.
+You’ve probably seen Heineken’s zero alcohol beer around.
 It’s not just a gimmick-of-the-moment, but part of a long-standing movement to bring beer to the masses.
 The first non-alcoholic beer was brewed way back in 1919 in the USA during the Prohibition, and in Germany, numerous brewers created non-alcoholic (or low alcohol) versions of their beers since the 70s.
 Most of these are drunk either by folks who need to drive, pregnant ladies, or partygoers who don’t want to have a hangover (or can’t drink).

 If you’re one of those who thinks ‘why would I want to drink beer without the effects?’ then you probably are an alcoholic.
 But if you’re the type who simply wants to drink beer with friends without feeling left out (you don’t want to be the only soft drink drinker in the group), then you’d probably want to give these non-alcoholic beers a try.
 Best part is that all of these are available in Singapore, either at major supermarkets or Redmart.